VPAC/superlinux/supercomputingwithlinux.md

 **Cut and Paste**

 Having made their way into general computing parlance, the `cut` and `paste` commands are somewhat different in the Linux command context.
-The `cut` command removes secion from each line of a file, based on the arguments parsed to it, whereas `paste` merges lines of files together.
+The `cut` command copies a secion from each line of a file, based on the arguments parsed to it, whereas `paste` merges lines of files together.
 The `cut` command can operate on characters, delimiters (tab by default), or fields.
 For example, the first command establishes the comma, `,`, as a delimiter for the cut and will extract the third field.
 It would print to standard output but is redirected to `latitude.txt`.
 The following command does the same for the fourth field, redirecting to the file, `longitude.txt`.
 The third command pastes the `latitude.txt` and longitude.txt files together, adding a space a delimiter, and redirects the output to `quakelist.txt`.

 `cut -d',' -f3 quakes.csv > latitude.txt`
 `cut -d',' -f4 quakes.csv > longitude.txt`